 Q 6.
 What happens if I can’t start the course because my visa is refused?

 If you have paid fees to an education institution and your visa is refused, you are entitled to a refund.
-Under Australian law, New Era Institute is allowed to keep either 5 per cent of the tuition fees you paid or $500, whichever is the lowest amount, and must refund you the rest.
+Check New Era Institute Policies and Procedures – Fees and refund

 Q 7.
 What happens if I decide I don’t want to start or continue the course?